-You’re about to release a new feature within your app.
+You’ve been working for months and are finally ready to release a new feature within your app.
 The design is ready to go, development is complete, marketing is queued up, and you’re excited to launch.

 Before you give the green light, do you know how your users will respond to this new add-on?
 Are there any variables that could result in churn?
 How reliable is this new feature?

 Testing gives you insight into the answers to these questions, confidence for a successful launch, and more importantly, might save you from making an ill-advised business decision.

 This post explains the two most common testing types, alpha testing and beta testing, so you understand their application, pros and cons, and determine how they can benefit your app.

 Most commonly used by software development teams, alpha testing is a form of internal user acceptance testing conducted before the launch of a new feature or product.